JoeWillCode/Stream_Cipher/README.md

 ./decrypt (password) (ciphertext) (plaintext)

 I have included a testing materials folder alongside the program files; it contains two text files from Project Gutenberg—the Odyssey for the average reader and Winnie the Pooh for those who prefer the finer texts.
-I have also provided an image of myself that can be used to encrypt and decrypt.
+I have also provided an image of myself to prove that even in this fleshy body I too can be securely encrypted.
 Again, this program can be used for all files, so feel free to try it on your own if you like.